Shopify/ruby/ruby_execution_and_jit_blog_post.md

 The `jit_entry` field is the gateway to native code.
 When it's NULL, Ruby interprets bytecode.
 When it points to compiled code, Ruby jumps directly to machine instructions.

-### Key Bytecode Instructions

-For understanding execution flow, these instructions are most important:

-- `opt_send_without_block` - Optimized method call without a block argument
-- `leave` - Returns from current method
-- `opt_plus`, `opt_minus` - Optimized arithmetic operations

-Now that we understand how Ruby code becomes bytecode and where JIT code lives, let's see how Ruby actually executes this code.
-We'll start with the simplest case: pure interpretation without any JIT compilation.

 ## Flow 1: Pure Interpreter Execution

 When JIT is disabled or a method hasn't been compiled yet, Ruby executes bytecode through the interpreter.
 This is the baseline execution mode.

 ### The Interpreter Loop

-The heart of Ruby's interpreter is `vm_exec_core()` (vm.c:2639), which implements a classic fetch-decode-execute loop:
+The heart of Ruby's interpreter is `vm_exec_core()`, which implements a classic fetch-decode-execute loop:

 1. **Fetch** - Read the next bytecode instruction at the current program counter
 2. **Decode** - Determine what operation to perform